dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/Challenge_Projects/1-Spellcheker/README.md

 - Working with files.

-- Using the documentation to work with a bulit-in class.
+- Using the documentation to work with a bulit-in Java class.

 - Looping over strings and performing string operations.

 - Using `Scanner` to parse the contents of a `String`.

+Like our other object-oriented programming projects, no individual part will be that complicated.
+Most of the challenge of this project is in understanding how the different parts fit together to accomplish the overall goal of spellchecking

 ## The `Spellchecker` Class